antonk-liv/conservation_pipeline/README.md

 | +1 site position in aln.  | Position of the +1 amino acid in alignment  |
 | %Conservation of -1 site in aligned hits  | Conservation of the -1 site across aligned sequences (not the total number of target species) |
 | %Conservation of +1 site in aligned hits  | Conservation of the +1 site across aligned sequences (not the total number of target species) |

+## Troubleshooting
+- Any issues related to BLAST (for example, blast not found) can be fixed by placing all the files from the downloaded BLAST+ repository into the working directory.
+- If in the final conservation output with target sites, the positions of target sites are not found or not matched (presented by dash (-)), this means that the target sequence might be different to the one in the reference proteome for that species, even though the IDs are the same.
+This happens because UniProt sometimes updates the sequences and selects different isoforms as canonical.
+The ID of a canonical sequence remains the same.

 ## Examples
 Examples of actual inputs can be found [HERE](https://drive.google.com/drive/folders/18kNrndCI8Ou6K43s-v4nl3uNAalMSj5c?usp=sharing)